Idaeon is one classical salon-style class that provides 2.5 high school credits.

 -

 I’d assume so!
 Head here for my class rules FAQs, and accommodations policies.
-(A full handbook will be sent following class enrollment.)
+(A full handbook will be sent the summer before class begins.)

 “Tradition means giving a vote to most obscure of all classes: our ancestors.
 It is the democracy of the dead.”